diversen/ppm-project-manager/README.md

 ## Load MySQL DB

-You can do it like this:
+Change the settings in `config/DB.php`.

 Load the `./sql/mysql.sql` into a database.

-Change the settings in `config/DB.php`.

 ## Configuration